shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

 ## Using mapRoles to Map an IAM Role to the Cluster

 `mapRoles` allows mapping an `IAM role` in the cluster to allow any entity or user assuming that role to access the cluster.
-After mapping an IAM role with `mapRoles`, any user or entity assuming this role is allowed to access the cluster, However the level of access is defined by the `groups` attribute.
+After mapping an IAM role with `mapRoles`, any user or entity assuming this role is allowed to access the cluster, However, the level of access is defined by the `groups` attribute.

 `mapRoles` has three attributes:

 1. **rolearn** - IAM Role ARN to map to EKS cluster.
 2. **username** - Username for the IAM Role to map in Kubernetes, this could be a static value like `eks-developer` or `ci-account` or a templated variable like `{{AccountID}}/{{SessionName}}/{{EC2PrivateDNSName}}` or both.
 This value would be printed in the `aws-authenticator` Cloudwatch logs if enabled.
-3. **groups** - List of Kubernetes group that is defined in `ClusterRoleBinding/RoleBinding`.
+3. **groups** - List of Kubernetes groups that are defined in `ClusterRoleBinding/RoleBinding`.
 Example

   ```yaml
   subjects: